wba6/prime-search/Deep-Dive.md

 #### Description

-*Explain how the Trial Division algorithm works and its methodology for finding prime numbers.*

 The Trial Division algorithm is typically the easiest to understand prime number algorithm.
 This algorithm aims to determine if a number can be factored compared to how the Sieve of Eratosthenes works by eliminating multiples of primes.
 There is a strategic strategy to determine the possible factors of a number.
 The possible factors of a number turn out being all numbers less than the square root of said number

 The algorithm goes as follows: